What is the Seasonal Flu?

 Many respiratory infections present with similar flu-like symptoms, making it very difficult to distinguish the flu from other viral or bacterial respiratory illnesses.

-The Comprehensive Respiratory Panel from BioReference can assist your physician in accurately detecting and appropriately treating the infectious agent causing your symptoms.
-The detects 21 different viral and bacterial infections, and can assist your physician in accurately identifying the infectious agent causing your symptoms.
-An accurate diagnosis allows your physician to make informed decisions quickly regarding your care and treatment.
+The Comprehensive Respiratory Panel from BioReference can assist your healthcare provider in accurately detecting and appropriately treating the infectious agent causing your symptoms.
+The detects 21 different viral and bacterial infections, and can assist your healthcare provider in accurately identifying the infectious agent causing your symptoms.
+An accurate diagnosis allows your healthcare provider to make informed decisions quickly regarding your care and treatment.

 PLEASE NOTE: BioReference’s Comprehensive Respiratory Panel does not include testing for the detection of COVID-19.
 It does test for several other Coronaviridae (229E, HKU1, NL63 and OC43).
 Additionally, we offer a reflex panel which first tests the full Comprehensive Respiratory Panel, and if all negative, will reflex to COVID-19 testing.
 Please click here to read more about our COVID-19 response and test offerings.